Can Surgery Cause Erectile Dysfunction? Prostate Surgery and ED Explained

 Get ED Treatment Online — Discreet & Fast

-ED after surgery most commonly occurs following radical prostatectomy — surgical removal of the prostate gland, typically performed for prostate cancer.
+The most common surgery-related cause of ED is radical prostatectomy — surgical removal of the prostate gland, typically performed for prostate cancer.
 Two small nerve bundles called the cavernous nerves run along each side of the prostate.
-These nerves carry signals from the brain to the penis that control blood flow into the erectile tissue.
+These nerves carry the signals from the brain that trigger blood flow into the penis and initiate an erection.

-Even when the cancer has not spread to these nerves and full removal is not required, the proximity of the cavernous nerves to the prostate means they are at risk of stretching, bruising, or inadvertent damage during the procedure.
-This trauma can disrupt the nerve signals needed for an erection, causing both temporary and, in some cases, permanent ED.
+Even in cases where cancer has not invaded these nerves, their proximity to the prostate means they are at significant risk of stretching, bruising, or inadvertent damage during surgical dissection.
+This nerve trauma disrupts the signals needed for an erection, causing both temporary and — in some cases — longer-lasting ED.

 Nerve-Sparing Prostatectomy